 - 1994: Land purchase from American Society for Metals (ASM) to become the core property for The West Woods

 - 1995: The West Woods Property finalized.
-The foundation provides $2 million dollars through donor fund raising efforts
+The Foundation raises $2 million dollars through fund raising efforts

-- 2011: Observatory Park opens; $2.2 million dollars donated through the foundation for Observatory Park and the adjacent Nassau Observatory.
+- 2011: Observatory Park opens; $2.2 million dollars donated through the Foundation for Observatory Park and the adjacent Nassau Station

 - 2015: The Foundation changes its name from Geauga Park District Foundation to Foundation for Geauga Parks to better-represent the independent structure and align the Foundation's name and logo with its historic mission and purpose

 - 2016: Donated to support Western Reserve Land Conservancy's purchase of Modroo Farm property for the Russell Township park system